What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Structured data involves providing product page details in a format that machines can easily read.
 In other words, structured data organises your product details to ensure that search engines can read and understand them.

-Well-structured will give Google adequate product details that allow it to classify and rank your page as highly relevant to prospects.
+Well-structured will give Google adequate product details, allowing it to classify and rank your page as highly relevant to prospects.

 Marking up structured data means creating a code for it through a markup language like HTML that organises the content visitors view on web pages.
 Structured data allows you to label product names, images, review content, etc., for search engines.
 This ensures they don’t have to rely on algorithms to identify and differentiate content.